tx00100xt/Serious-Runner/Readme.md

 deb https://ppa.launchpadcontent.net/tx00100xt/serioussamclassic/ubuntu version main deb-src https://ppa.launchpadcontent.net/tx00100xt/serioussamclassic/ubuntu version main
 ```
 Where version: jammy, lunar, mantic.

+### Arch Linux  Users
+To build a Serious Runner under Arch Linux you can use the package from AUR: https://aur.archlinux.org/packages/seriousrunner
+You can download the **zst** package file for installation on the system on the [release] page.

 ### Build status
 |CI|Platform|Compiler|Configurations|Platforms|Status|